Coxeter combinatorics for sum formulas in the representation theory of algebraic groups: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Donna Testerman and Thorge Jensen for numerous discussions and comments on the subject of this paper.
-Thanks are also due to Henning Haahr Andersen and Geordie Williamson for helpful comments on the manuscript.
+Thanks are also due to Henning Haahr Andersen, Geordie Williamson and an anonymous referee for helpful comments on the manuscript.
 This project was supported by the Swiss National Science Foundation under grant number FNS 200020\textunderscore175571.